 Water Conservation & Protection Outside

-Lane's gardens are self-sustaining landscapes requiring very little water once established and do not require fertilization.
+Lane's gardens are self-sustaining landscapes requiring very little water once established and do not require fertilization and are chemical free.

 This strategy relies on leaving the majority of leaf litter in place to decompose and provide self-fertilization.